The Norman Castle of Monteserico

-Let us just imagine how this small castle might have been built, since nobody seems to know who, when or the real reason it has been built, but from what we have found we have formed some possible ideas of its history, so, let us say how we see this castle story.
+Let us imagine how this castle was built, since nobody knows who, when or the reason it was built, but from what we have found we have formed an idea of its history, so, let us say how we see this castle history.

-In the beginning there must have been people of this region living in the caves where today stands the castle, they could have been local shepherd or perhaps other outside people, anyhow everything has to have a beginning, some of these people could have originated from somewhere else, they came up the valley of the river Bradano and settled here in Monteserico and also in the town of Genzano, since in Genzano even today there is this chasm called the Greek chasm, of course this is very early in history.
+In the beginning there must have been people of this region living in the caves where today stands the castle, they could have been local shepherd or other people; anyhow everything has to have a beginning, these people could have originated from Greece or somewhere else, they came up the valley of the river Bradano and settled here in Monteserico and in the town of Genzano, since in Genzano even today there is this chasm called the Greek chasm.

-When the Western Roman Empire collapsed around in 475-76 A D, when the German Odoacer deposited Romulus Augustulus, and in affect became king of Rome.
+When the Western Roman Empire collapsed around in 475-76 AD, when the German Odovacer deposited Romulus Augustulus, and in affect became king of Rome.

 After the fall of the Roman Empire there wasn’t any real peace in Italy, so, people had to try to protect themselves the best way they could, this in affect made people build castles, so, this villa or whatever was built in Monteserico started to take the form of a small castle.

-The first time that a sort of a castle or fort is mentioned is in the 800 A D. You see, there were many wars so Monteserico castle including other castles in this part of the region became fortified, forming a line of defence against the enemy; please note that this is before the Norman came to southern Italy, so, when Robert Guiscard came to this part of Italy the castle was already there, as we can see from some important battles that happened in those times.
+The first time that a castle or fort is mentioned is in the 800 AD.
+You see there were many wars so Monteserico castle and other castles in this part of the region became fortified forming a line of defence against the enemy; please note that this is before the Norman came to southern Italy, so, when Robert Guiscard came to this part of Italy the castle was already there, as we can see from some important battles that happened in those times.